 Yakiniku Don (Donburi) vs Gyudon beef bowl

-Then, what is Yakiniku Don? and further, how is the donburi dish different from the Japanese beef bowl Gyudon?
+Then, what is Yakiniku Don? and further, how does the donburi dish differ from the Japanese beef bowl Gyudon?
 For people who don’t know, this article will explain that.

-Unlike Yakiniku Don, the meat prepared for Gyudon is limited to beef as the word “牛 (Gyu)”, also pronounced as “Ushi (牛)”, is the Kanji Chinese character for “cow”.
+Unlike Yakiniku Don, the meat prepared for Gyudon is limited to beef as the word “牛 (Gyu)”, also pronounced as “Ushi (牛)”, is the Chinese character or Kanji for “cow”.

 (Reference Page: Wikipedia 牛丼 )